wp-plugins/events-made-easy/readme.txt

 See the FAQ section at [the documentation site](http://www.e-dynamics.be/wordpress).

 == Changelog ==

+= 1.3.5 =
+* Bugfix: don't show the captcha when showing the booking form in the admin backend, it was ignored but still it's best not to confuse people

 = 1.3.4 =
 * Feature: when doing the "quick" deny for registrations while editing an event, no mails were being sent.
 There's now a general option in the Mail section that allows you to change that.